abdul1433/Active-Directory/README.md

 The ping request will be timed out

-In order to succeed the ping we will need to open DC-1 VM and enable inbound rules
+In order to succeed the ping we will need to open DC-1 VM and enable some inbound rules

 Login to DC-1 with remote desktop using its public IP address

 Go to wf.msc -> Inbound rules -> Enable the following inbound rules

-1. Core Networking Diagnostics - ICMP Echo Request (ICMPv6-In) - Private (Profile)
+1. Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In) - Private (Profile)

-2. Core Networking Diagnostics - ICMP Echo Request (ICMPv6-In) - Domain (Profile)
+2. Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In) - Domain (Profile)

 Once you enable the inbound rules go back to Client-1 Virtual Machine and check the ping request

 The ping request is now succeed

-- Login to DC-1 with it's public IP adress in remote desktop
-- Then went to wf.msc which stands for firewall and network protection in windows security
-- Then went to inbound rules
-- As you can see the the ping request is still time out in the CMD
+Stop the ping using ctrl+c

 </p>
 <br />